Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 Another interesting and important command to pay attention to: `C:\Windows\System32\rundll32.exe C:\Windows\System32\shell32.dll,SHCreateLocalServerRunDll {9aa46009-3ce0-458a-a354-715610a075e6} -Embedding`

-A file this xls file is supposed to download is a dll file, which is a PE64 packed binary.
+This xls file is supposed to download is a trojan dll file, which is a PE64 packed binary.
+Next, we will examine the dll that was intended to be downloaded to see what the second stage would involve as part of this chain of attack.

 ## Static Analysis Emotet Trojan DLL

 ### [VirusTotal](https://www.virustotal.com/gui/file/bb444759e8d9a1a91a3b94e55da2aa489bb181348805185f9b26f4287a55df36)
 Hash: `bb444759e8d9a1a91a3b94e55da2aa489bb181348805185f9b26f4287a55df36`

 `28` flagged imports.
-Cryptography is something referenced quite a bit and is flagged for this dll file. `35` flagged strings, with many other malicious strings, including some compressed strings.
+Cryptography api's are referenced significantly for this file, and multiple api's are flagged for this dll file. `35` flagged strings, with many other malicious strings, including some compressed strings.

 ### Detect It Easy
 Indicates this file is a PE64 file, but this has to be run as a dll as it is a linker file.
+It cannot be executed directly.

 It has 24 different sections of base64 compressed content.